Collection Building Resources

 The richness of the Library's collection is a direct result of the faculty's long-term involvement in the selection of materials.
 In support of that involvement, we have created this document to outline the roles librarians and faculty play in building the collection and to describe how we acquire new and retrospective materials.
 We value your participation.

 - Librarians are responsible for developing a core liberal arts collection and acquiring materials in support of the curriculum and basic research.
-Every academic department has a librarian liaison whose role is to support the collection and serve as a resource for faculty in collection-building in that area.
+Every academic department has a research librarian whose role is to support the collection and serve as a resource for faculty in collection-building in that area.
 The liaison is alert to the changing curriculum and new resources in the field, and, as part of our cooperative collection strategy with Colby and Bates, regularly consults with those colleagues, and selects new materials accordingly.

 - We rely on faculty to help fill in the gaps and keep us up-to-date on the newest—and oldest—research.
 Are you teaching a new class?
 Embarking on a new area of research?
 Talk with your librarian collection liaison about the resources you and your students might need.